How much are the fees?

 If you are unable to afford the costs of your pet’s veterinary care, you may be eligible for financial help from various charities, e.g. PDSA, The Cinnamon Trust, Dogs Trust, etc. Please contact them directly before any treatment starts to discuss your financial situation.

-For any other unpaid accounts, we reserve the right to refer your account to a debt collection agency unless specific payment terms have been agreed with one of the Directors.
+For any other unpaid accounts, we reserve the right to refer your account to a debt collection agency unless specific payment terms have been agreed with one of the Clinical Directors.
 A surcharge of 12-42% of the outstanding account (depending on the size and age of the debt) will be added to your account to cover the associated costs of outsourcing the debt to a third party debt recovery agency.
 Please note that such action may damage your future credit rating.